What does Rotterdam have that makes it so special, and makes you want to stay forever?

 It’s really nice and spacious, overlooking the industrial part and the river on one side and Delfshaven on the other side.
 The park has a Mediterranean herbal garden, an area for kids, a BBQ zone, a communal garden with fruit bearing trees and a restaurant.

 Find and visit it at Delfshaven, an area that has transformed much over the years, from a rough and neglected part with buildings in shambles to a rising star filled with exciting projects. — Rénia Sastrowidjojo

 May 14th in 1940 was a dark day in the history of Rotterdam.
 The historical center went up in flames after a German bombardment.
 Luckily the city bounced back into being the beautiful modern city it is today.
 However it is good to remember why Rotterdam is what it is today, the Fire Boundary Walk does just this.

-Thanks to the City Council the 12-kilometre long periphery of the bombardment and fire limit, the ‘fire boundary’, is marked on the ground through little lights colored red like the fire.
+Thanks to the City Council the 12-kilometer long periphery of the bombardment and fire limit, the ‘fire boundary’, is marked on the ground through little lights colored red like the fire.
 Some lights are green, indicating bombing done by allies.
 Even if you don’t feel like walking the whole route, I think it is so nice to see one of these lights pop up every now and then, a reality check for sure.

 You can find our history and see a different side of Rotterdam by looking down and following the Fire Boundary lights — Anne-Marie Ros

 For more hidden gems, check out the Spotted by Locals Rotterdam city blog.